Parenthood (film): Plot

 Julie is still in high school but is not interested in her education.
 She and her boyfriend, Tod Higgins, get married, she becomes pregnant, and Tod moves into Helen's house.
-Helen asks Tod to talk with Garry believing he would be more comfortable confiding in another male.
-Tod reassures Garry that his obsession with girls and sex is normal for a boy his age, to Garry's relief.
+Helen asks Tod to talk with Garry, believing he would be more comfortable confiding in another male.
+Tod reassures Garry that his obsession with girls and sex/masturbation is normal for a boy his age, to Garry's relief.
 This also increases Helen's respect for Tod, especially when Tod reveals his own past involving his abusive father and his determination not to follow the same path.
 Eventually, she supports Tod and Julie's relationship to the extent that when Julie wants to break up with Tod, Helen orders her to face her fears and work on their relationship.
 Helen also starts dating Garry's science teacher, George Bowman—giving Garry a stable father figure.

 Susan, Gil and Helen's younger sister, is a middle school teacher married to scientist and researcher Nathan Huffner.
 They have a precocious daughter, Patty.
 Susan wants more children, but Nathan is more interested in Patty's cognitive development.
 Susan lashes out by eating junk food and compromises her diaphragm as a plan to get pregnant against Nathan's wishes.
 She eventually gets so frustrated that she leaves Nathan.
 To win Susan back, he comes to one of her classes and serenades her.
 Nathan promises that he will try to change and she agrees to move back home.

-Third-born Larry is the black sheep of the family, but also Frank's favorite.
+Fourth-born Larry is the black sheep of the family, but also Frank's favorite.
 Rather than settle into a career, he has drifted through life trying to cash in on get-rich-quick schemes.
 Larry has recently shown up along with his biracial son, Cool (the result of a brief affair with a Las Vegas showgirl), asking to borrow money from Frank.
 It soon becomes apparent that he needs it to pay off gambling debts or he will be killed.
 Though Frank is disillusioned by his son, he still loves him and tries to help.
-Frank refuses to bail him out completely but offers to teach him the family business so he can take over for Frank (who has to put off retirement to pay off the debt).
-However, with the apparent mindset that Cool would be better off without him, Larry instead suggests another get-rich-quick scheme which involves him going to Chile.
+Frank refuses to bail him out completely, but offers to teach him the family business so he can take over for Frank (who has to put off retirement to pay off the debt).
+However, Larry instead suggests another get-rich-quick scheme which involves him going to Chile.
 Frank agrees to look after Cool, knowing that Larry will most likely never return.